-The trial date keeps moving—why is this?
+The trial date keeps moving – why is this?

 The legal and factual issues are so complicated that her lawyer requested several postponements to prepare her defence.
-A few months after being arrested, Ms. Gibbs was released from jail on bail and remains out of jail.
+A few months after being arrested, Ms Gibbs was released from jail on bail and remains out of jail.
 Once I got involved, we filed a very thorough motion to dismiss the charges on the grounds that a woman should not be prosecuted for a murder because she suffers a miscarriage or stillbirth, even if something she did or didn’t do during her pregnancy contributed to it.

 What happened then?

 When the trial judge denied our motion, we asked the Mississippi Supreme Court to review our legal argument prior to trial and dismiss the charges.
 The Mississippi Supreme Court agreed, and a long time was taken as both sides prepared and filed legal briefs, argued the case in court, and awaited a decision.
 Then, the Mississippi Supreme Court changed its mind and has chosen not to decide the issue prior to any trial.
 Now that we are back in the trial court, we have renewed our motions to dismiss.
 This has all taken a very long time.
-But we do not want to put Ms. Gibbs through a trial and a possible conviction without exhausting every opportunity to have the charges dismissed in advance.
+But we do not want to put Ms Gibbs through the trauma of a trial and a possible conviction without exhausting every opportunity to have the charges dismissed in advance.